 The Authority entered into a commercial lease agreement commencing January 1, 2022 for a 4,234 square foot office space located 1011 Pruitt Place in Tyler, Texas, expiring December 31, 2026.
 The Authority has the option to extend the term of the lease for two additional terms of 60 months each.
-Rent expense for this lease was \$53,709 for the year ended September 30, 2022.
+Rent expense for this lease was \$93,519 and \$53,709 for the years ended September 30, 2023 and 2022 respectively.

 At the time of the initial measurement, there was no interest rate specified in the lease agreements.
-The Authority used an estimated borrowing rate of 4.5%, which was provided by the Authority's local bank president, to discount the annual lease payments for the office space and the copier to recognize the respective lease asset and lease liability at September 30, 2022 and 2021.
+The Authority used an estimated borrowing rate of 4.5%, which was provided by the Authority's local bank president, to discount the annual lease payments for the office space and the old copier to recognize the respective lease asset and lease liability on September 30, 2023 and 2022.
 With regards to the Pruitt Place office space lease, the Authority anticipates exercising the first lease extension upon completion of the initial lease term.
+The Authority used an estimated borrowing rate of 8.75%, which was provided by the Authority's local bank president, to discount the annual lease payments for the new copier to recognize the respective lease asset and lease liability on September 30, 2023.

 10. LEASES - continued